 How to Make a Living as a Writer is a modern guide to making money with your writing for bloggers, freelance writers, and authors.
 All the best advice and tips in one easy to read eBook.

 Grammarly is the best grammar editing tool.
 Honestly, this resource will save you hours of time and help you write clearer, stronger sentences that shine.
 We love that it will give you explanations for grammar rules.
 You can also add Grammarly to Chrome or Windows.
 This will enable you to edit anywhere.

 Writers need an online presence, even if it's a simple website with a page describing yourself and links to your books.
 We learned the hard way about creating an online presence.
 But, we also found some great resources that helped us become more professional without spending a lot of money and time.

-Blue Host is a great web hosting company that's recommended by Word Press.
+Blue Host is another good choice.
 We found that it's easy to use and the customer service is excellent.
 You can host as many domains as you want.
 The monthly cost competes with other hosting services too.
 Your initial purchase comes with a 30 day money-back guarantee.

 Thrive Themes is a great choice for a premium theme at a good price.
 Each theme comes with templates and short codes to help you design a professional site.
 They also have great tutorials and the customers service is outstanding.
 Our questions (and we had a lot) were answered right away.
 Thrive Themes also has some great plugins for your site that are fun to use and make it easy for the novice to navigate.